pascalkienast/VibeCoding-Seminar-LMS/README.md

 ## Projects Feature

 Collaborative project platform where users can share project ideas and team up.
+Also includes a tool presentation feature for Leistungsschein requirements.

+### Leistungsschein Requirements

+To receive a Leistungsschein (certificate of achievement), students must give a presentation on **January 27, 2025** or **February 3, 2025**.

+**Two options:**
+1. **Present your own project** – Create and present a project you're working on
+2. **Present a Vibe Coding tool** – Choose from available tools and present it to the class

-- Routes
+### Routes
-  - `/projekte` – browse all projects
+  - `/projekte` – browse all projects and available tools for presentation
   - `/projekte/neu` – create a new project
   - `/projekte/[slug]` – project details with comments and participation
   - `/projekte/[slug]/bearbeiten` – edit project (creator only)
+  - `/projekte/tool-vortraege/[slug]` – tool presentation details

-- Features
+### Project Features
   - Create detailed project proposals with:
     - Title, short and long descriptions (Markdown supported)
     - Project images